|MEETING PLACE:||Harry Reid International Airport, Las Vegas, NV|

 Your whitewater hunger is soon satisfied in the churning waters of 205, 209 and 217 Mile rapids which discount the myth that all the good whitewater occurs above Whitmore Wash.
 We spend a delightful day discovering these splashy, fun-filled rapids.
 More than just whitewater, however, the trip affords an opportunity to hike and explore this exquisite desert wonderland.

-In the morning you board the jet boat for the journey downstream and to Lake Mead.
-From here you travel by van shuttle (approximately 3-hour ride) to the Las Vegas McCarran International Airport.
+In the morning you board the jet boat for the journey (1 hour, 40 mile ride) downstream to Pearce Ferry on Lake Mead.
+From here you travel by van shuttle (approximately 3-hour ride) to the Harry Reid International Airport, Las Vegas, NV.
 Expect to be there between 1:00 and 3:00 PM.
 Due to possible traffic delays and security checks we do not recommend you reserve a flight for departure prior to 5:00 PM.

 Included in Your Trip Cost

-- Transportation by van and plane from Las Vegas McCarran International Airport to Bar 10 Ranch
+- Transportation by van and plane from Harry Reid International Airport, Las Vegas, NV to Bar 10 Ranch

 - Ranch activities including horseback riding, skeet shooting, hiking, ATV (additional cost), etc.